 Brady Ellison, Archery

-Three-time Olympic medalist Brady Ellison is eyeing his fourth consecutive Games, still in the hunt for his first gold medal.
+Three-time Olympic medalist Brady Ellison is headed to his fourth consecutive Games but still in the hunt for his first gold medal.
 Ellison had a career year in 2019 and made the podium – including two wins – at every World Cup event and currently sits atop the world rankings.
-He and teenager Casey Kaufhold are also likely to be frontrunners when the mixed team event makes its Olympic debut as the duo won the event at the 2019 Pan American Games.
+He and teenager Casey Kaufhold are also likely to be frontrunners when the mixed team event makes its Olympic debut, as the duo won the event at the 2019 Pan American Games.

 Hannah Roberts, BMX Freestyle

 The 19-year-old Michigan native is favored to become BMX freestyle's first female Olympic champion when the discipline makes its debut in Tokyo.
-Roberts has won gold at two of the three world championships that have taken place (the inaugural event was held in 2017), and she was the top-ranked rider in 2018, 2019 and 2020.
+Roberts has won gold at three of the four world championships that have taken place (the inaugural event was held in 2017), and she was the top-ranked rider in 2018, 2019 and 2020.

 Alise Willougby, BMX Racing

 The 2016 Olympic BMX racing silver medalist won her first world title on home soil less than a year after the Rio Games when South Carolina hosted the UCI BMX World Championships in 2017.
 In the final, Willoughby, née Post, finished in 33.235 seconds to edge Australian Caroline Buchanan by eight milliseconds.
-Her UCI individual ranking has gradually increased since Rio: third in 2016, second in 2019, first in 2020 and first thus far in 2021.
+Her UCI individual ranking has gradually increased since Rio: third in 2016, second in 2019, and first in 2020.
 Willoughby, 30, is a Minnesota native and University of San Diego alumna.

 Chloe Dygert, Track/Road Cycling